Mehala: Annexation and following years

 Lengthy judicial arguments about where Mehala belonged were finally concluded after much trial and tribulation with a judicial sentence on 1 January 1910.
 The Supreme Court decision intended that Mehala be officially assigned under the new name of Franzstadt (lit.
 "Franz's city", after Emperor Franz Joseph I; in Hungarian Ferencváros) as the 5th constituency of Timișoara.
 The handover was made in a festive setting, in the town hall, by deputy count Sándor Ferenczy and mayor Carol Telbisz.
 Mehala was to be represented in the Municipal Council by Alexander Hermann, József Egyed, Ioan Pavlovits and Petar Petrovits.

 In 1910 Mehala had 8,797 inhabitants, out of which 3,149 Germans, 2,419 Romanians, 2,275 Hungarians and 832 Serbs.
+Due to its ethnic and confessional structure, Mehala is considered a Banat in miniature, evidenced by the three churches – Serbian Orthodox (the oldest), Romanian Orthodox and Roman Catholic – located in the square that today is called Avram Iancu.
 From now on, Mehala has experienced a vertiginous development: roads to the city and sidewalks were paved, street lighting was introduced and kindergartens and schools were established.
 In 1923 Mehala was connected to the Timișoara tram network; since then line 4 has connected Avram Iancu Square with the central Liberty Square.
 In the interwar period, the district was temporarily renamed Prince Michael, after soon-to-be King Michael I; however, the use of this name was limited, with Mehala being preferred.

+During the communist years, an important attraction of the district was Ócskapiac.
+Goods smuggled from Serbia or Hungary were sold here.
+Today, the market in Mehala has expanded a lot and includes a bazaar and a flea market.
+Between the old city limits of Timișoara and Mehala an undeveloped stretch of land remained – as a green belt until 1964, after which the expansion of Circumvalațiunii began from the west.
+A pond that serves as a natural rainwater reservoir, Balta Verde ("Green Pond"), was used for ice skating in winter, but was then filled in and built on, as was a meadow to the north, a former military training area.
+Many old houses fell victim to the expanding new housing developments by the end of the 1980s.
+In 1968, the tram was supplemented by a second electric means of transport, the Timișoara trolleybus (firobuz).
+The new trolleybus line 13 ran from 1968, initially to Cetății Boulevard, then from 1970 parallel to the tram to Avram Iancu Square and finally from 1978 to Grigore Alexandrescu Street on the western edge of the city.
+On 21 June 2006, however, it was converted to conventional bus operation.